Belmar Pharmacy Notice of Privacy Practice for Protected Health Information

 Treatment: Upon receipt of a prescription from your health care practitioner, Personal Health Information (PHI) will be used and kept on file to dispense prescription medications.
 We will document information related to the medications dispensed and services provided in your record.
 We may use this information for many treatment reasons, including, but not limited to, verifying the accuracy of prescriptions being filled, and to help you avoid known drug allergies and adverse drug interactions.
 Our pharmacist may disclose medical information about you to your physician in order to coordinate the prescribing and delivery of your medications.
 We may contact you to provide treatment-related services, such as refill reminders, or letting you know that we have a prescription waiting to be filled or to be picked up.
 We may use your PHI in counseling you and your caregivers about proper use of your medications.

 Payment: We will use your health information in order to obtain payment for the medications or health care services we provide to you.
-While we do not process insurance internally, if requested, and for an additional expense, we can fill out a universal claim form for your insurance company that may require information about your condition and/or the prescription(s) you fill with us.

 Health Care Operations: Members of our staff may review health information in your record in order to assess the care and outcomes in your case and others like it.
 We need to do this so we can continually improve and ensure you receive the highest quality services.
 This information could be used to assess the use or effectiveness of certain medications or to develop and monitor medical protocols.